ci-fuzz/web-app-fuzzing-template-project/README.md

 Make sure that the name of the web service in every app/service started with a java agent match the entries in web_services.yaml and fuzzallendpoints.yaml.
 If you did not change those, use the default name: mywebservice.
 If you give the java agent aa different service_name, the fuzz test will not work correctly!

+Setup is now complete and you can run your pipeline.

 When running, your application's output should say that it is instrumenting Java classes and that it is connecting to the CI Fuzz server:

 INFO: Got status 'OK' from fuzzing server

-In your CI Fuzz web interface, in the Web Services view, your web service should be green.
+In your CI Fuzz web interface, in the Web Services view, your web service should be green when it is running, but fuzzing has not started yet.
+It is OK if it shows red during fuzzing.

 ## Working with seeds